-- 1. Follow the directions given on pp. 18-19 of your PACT Handbook - 2.
+- 1. Follow the directions given on pp. 16 of your PACT Handbook - 2.
 Include the daily reflections that you completed as part of Task 2 - 3.
-Complete the Reflection Commentary from pp. 18-19 of your PACT Handbook
+Complete the Reflection Commentary from pp. 16 of your PACT Handbook a.
+Goal: Consider your students' progress in their learning and the success of your teaching methodologies this past week, and establish a concrete goal for the coming week.

-The following requirements are to be fulfilled in your student teaching
+The following requirements are to be fulfilled in your student teaching b.
+Actions or Steps: List those actions or steps you plan to take to achieve that goal.